squashtest-shadow/squashtest-tm/provision/README.md

 Maven properties
 ----------------

-* `-Ddb.nocreate=true` : this will skip database schema creation
-* `-Ddb.nopopulate=true` : this will skip database population with test data
+* `-Ddb.emptycontent=true` : will create a database with no mock user data
 * `-Dassembly.skip=true` : this will skip platform (jar) provisioning